lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-4-6"></a>

-## 4.6.
+### 4.6.
 Elaeocarpus spp.
 (Elaeocarpaceae)

-Elaeocarpus species in NW Island Melanesia include the large canopy trees E. angusti- folius (syn.
+Elaeocarpus species in NW Island Melanesia include the large canopy trees E. angustifolius (syn.
 E. sphaericus) with its distinctively cornflower-blue fruit and E.floridanus, more common in the Solomons than the Bismarcks, with dark blue or black fruit (syn.
 E. pseudosepicanus), both 25 or more metres tall, as well as shrub-sized trees of the understorey like E. edulis (syn.
-Aceratium oppositifolium), 3-6 m tall, with its 4 x 3cm ellipsoid apple- red fruit.
+Aceratium oppositifolium), 3-6 m tall, with its 4 x 3cm ellipsoid apple-red fruit.
 The fruits of all species are inedible ([Peekel 1984](../references.md#source-Peekel1984): 352-353, [Wheatley 1992](../references.md#source-Wheatley1992): 85, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 123).

-The large species provide wood for house beams at various locations ([Record 1945](../references.md#source-Record1945), Ar- entz et al. 1989: 94), but Will McClatchey (pers. comm.) finds that it is not useful in the traditional communities which he has studied.
+The large species provide wood for house beams at various locations ([Record 1945](../references.md#source-Record1945), [Arentz et al. 1989](../references.md#source-Arentzetal1989): 94), but Will McClatchey (pers. comm.) finds that it is not useful in the traditional communities which he has studied.

 Although plenty of names for Elaeocarpus species have been collected, surprisingly few of them form cognate sets-none at all for POc or Western Oceanic, and one each for PEOc and PSV.
-The absence of a POc or PWOc lterm perhaps exemplifies the principle that the names of less useful plants are easily forgotten ([§2](#s-2)), so that present-day names reflect new coinages at different island Melanesian localities.
+The absence of a POc or PWOc lterm perhaps exemplifies the principle that the names of less useful plants are easily forgotten (§2), so that present-day names reflect new coinages at different island Melanesian localities.
 Alternatively, it may be that Elaeocarpus species were rare in the environments of early Oceanic speakers: the botanical literature suggests that large Elaeocarpus species are significant contributors to the canopy of lowland rain forests in Bougainville and the Solomons but not in the Bismarcks where POc was spoken (Paijmans 1976:64--65, [Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998):53-54, 60--61).

 Two reconstructions are presented below.
-PEOc &ast;melo 'Elaeocarpus angustifolius' is supported by just two reflexes, but the languages are sufficiently far apart to preclude bor- rowing.
+PEOc &ast;melo 'Elaeocarpus angustifolius' is supported by just two reflexes, but the languages are sufficiently far apart to preclude borrowing.

 <table>
 <tr>